bradenpeterson/PokemonExplorer/README.md

 # AtomicJoltCodingChallenge

 ## Description
-This is my solution for the Atomic Jolt Internship Coding Challenge.
+A Pokemon exploration app for the Atomic Jolt Internship Coding Challenge.
 I chose option A and focused on the frontend.

 Users can search, browse, and view detailed information about Pokemon in a clean, image-rich interface.